 Adding graphical elements can be a fun way for a child to create a keepsake from a special event, or labeling parts and diagrams for school projects.
-In the Overlays tab, kids will find myriad options: simple geometric shapes, cute animals, lots of nature images, and various label graphics.
-Kids can learn how to select a color from the color picker for one and two-color overlays.
+In the Graphics tab, kids will find myriad options: simple geometric shapes, cute animals, lots of nature images, and various label graphics.
+Kids can learn how to select a color from the color picker for one and two-color graphics.
 Challenge them to see if they can add text to the photo afterwards (Text tab).
-Tip: When using Arrows overlays, be sure to try the flip buttons in the palette, which can flip the arrow horizontally or vertically.
+Tip: When using Arrows graphics, be sure to try the flip buttons in the palette, which can flip the arrow horizontally or vertically.

 4. Use custom colors

-As children explore the overlays and text features on PicMonkey they can select the eye dropper icon and match the color to any color on the image.
+As children explore the graphics and text features on PicMonkey they can select the eye dropper icon and match the color to any color on the image.
 They can also give it a specific color by typing in the hex codes.
 Tip: Show kids where to get hex codes for colors they want, and invite them to get creative with combinations.

 5. Illustrate stories

 Kids have many opportunities to write stories in literature classes and embellish them with photos or illustrative images.
 With PicMonkey’s Comic Heroes theme, they can emulate the style of graphic novels with Newsprint, Sketch, and Graphic Novel effects; Speech Balloons, Narration Boxes and great hand-lettered-looking fonts.
 Invite them to write a story and add images to make it come alive.
 Have them play with Edge Sketch, Film Grain, and Posterize effects to make photos look more like graphics.

 6. Create visual art pieces

 Many artists and graphic designers use technology to help them create their masterpieces.
 One of quickest ways to see how dramatically an image can change is to explore the offerings in the Effects tab.
 Your budding creators will see that artsy effects like Focal B&W, Posterize and Warhol enable a wide variety of different looks.
 Just manipulating the features and observing the changes gives birth to new concepts and designs.
 This it just about as hands-on tech as you can get with a dramatic effect!

 Supporting kids as they explore